UniversalRobots/Universal_Robots_ROS_Driver/README.md

 Though this step is not necessary, to control the robot using this driver, it is highly recommended to do so, as endeffector positions might be off in the magnitude of centimeters.

 For this, there exists a helper script:

     $ roslaunch ur_calibration calibration_correction.launch \
-    robot_ip:=192.168.56.101 \
+    robot_ip:=<robot_ip> \
-    robot_name:=ur10_example \
+    robot_name:=<robot_name> \
     output_package_name:=ur_calibration \
     subfolder_name:=etc

-As soon as you see the output
+As soon as you see the output:

     [ INFO] [1560953586.352160902]: Calibration correction done

 you can exit the roslaunch by bressing `CTRL+C`.

-For the parameter **robot_ip** insert the ip on which the ROS pc can reach the robot.
-The **robot_name** is an arbitrary name you can give to the robot.
+For the parameter **<robot_ip>** insert the ip on which the ROS pc can reach the robot.
+The **<robot_name>** is an arbitrary name you can give to the robot.
 It is recommended, to choose a unique name that can be easily matched to the physical robot.

-The script will then extract the calibration information from the robot and convert it to a yaml syntax that can be used by the robot_description.

 The resulting yaml file is stored in the package specified in the **output_package_name** parameter inside the folder **subfolder_name** with the name **robot_name***_calibration.yaml*.
 The parameter **subfolder_name** is optional and defaults to *etc* if not given.

 In the example above, we use the **ur_calibration** package from this repository.
 This won't work, if you use a binary installation of this driver.
-In that case please create an own ROS package as described below.

-**Note:** You'll have to provide the name of an existing package.
-It is recommended to have a package storing all calibrations of all UR robots inside your organization.
-This way, the extraction as described in this package has only to be performed once and the calibration can be reused by other users.
-To create a new package, go to your catkin_workspace's src folder and call
+In that case please create a new ROS package (before performing the calibration) by going to your catkin_workspace's src folder and calling:

     catkin_create_pkg my_calibrations

-It is recommended to adapt the new package's *package.xml* with a meaningful description.

 #### Quick start
 Once the driver is built and the **externalcontrol** URCap is installed on the robot, you are good